elastic/visualizations_integrations_tools/README.md

 This package currently has several functionalities:

-- Analyzes the usage of legacy visualization types in beats and integrations dashboard and indexes them into an Elasticsearch instance.
+- Analyzes the usage of legacy visualization types in the beats and integrations dashboard and indexes them into an Elasticsearch instance.
-- Inlines the visualizations in a given directory as by values panels
+- Inlines the visualizations in a given directory as "by values" panels
 - Tracks the usage of @elastic/charts vs the Lens embeddable in the Kibana code base

 ## Prep